clownvary/WeChatAssistor/README.md

 # WeChatAssistor
-a lua script using in wechat business
+a  script using in wechat business